DNSGeek/PETProject-OpenSource/README.txt

   MIT License — see LICENSE.txt

 CREDITS
-  PETProject was designed and built by Tom Knox / Gopher Broke Software.
+  PETProject was designed and built by Thomas Knox / Gopher Broke Software.
-  Architecture discussions with Greg Nacu (C64OS) and Dennis (VisionBASIC).